Ally Bank Review 2023: An Online Bank With a Full Range of Services

 - Transfer funds

 - Manage one-time and recurring transfers

 - Deposit checks via Ally eCheck Deposit

 - Send money with Zelle

-At the time of writing, the Ally Mobile app had a 4.7-star rating on the App Store and a 3.7-star rating on Google Play Store.
+At the time of writing, the Ally Mobile app has a 4.7-star rating on the App Store and a 3.8-star rating on Google Play Store (down 0.1 from our 2022 review).
 The app is free.

 Ally Bank prides itself on its lack of monthly maintenance fees.
-In addition, Ally promises no fees for standard or expedited ACH transfers, copies of online statements, incoming wires, postage-paid deposit envelopes or official/cashier’s checks.
+In addition, Ally promises no fees for standard or expedited ACH transfers,overdraft item fees, incoming wires, postage-paid deposit envelopes or official/cashier’s checks.